Marriage (The Sacrament of Holy Matrimony)

 - After an initial meeting with Fr.
-Matt or Fr.
 Larry, we will jointly determine the best form of preparation for each couple.
 Our common goal is to have your preparation program tailored to meet your specific situation and needs.
 Once again, we are committed to working through this process with you.

 - In addition to preparing for your married life together, we will want to discuss the ceremony with you in order to gain information to personalize your special day.

 - Jessica Riley is our Wedding Coordinator who will help organize the rehearsal and be present on the day of the wedding.
 This service is in addition to your wedding coordinator that may be brought in to assist the couple with the entire day

 - A Newly Issued Baptismal Certificate The certificate must be obtained from the church of baptism with in the last six months.

 - Witness Affidavits A witness affidavit is a Church document from family members, or life long friends, who can verify that you were baptized and that you are currently free to be married in the Church.

 - Certification of Completed Pre-Cana Preparation Program The priest preparing you for marriage can explain this process in greater detail.

 - Parish Fee for parishioners is $350 and the non-parishioner fee is $700